immutables/immutables.github.io/json.md

 Immutables' JSON integration underwent overhaul for 2.0.
 This made integration a lot less exotic and comprehensible.

-_JSON documentation for versions 1.x of Immutables is located at [immutables.github.io//site1.x/json.html](/site1.x/json.html)_
+_JSON documentation for versions 1.x of Immutables is located at [immutables.github.io/site1.x/json.html](/site1.x/json.html)_

-Instead of old generated marshaler infrastructure based on _Jackson Streaming_ (jackson-core), two new integrations available:
+Instead of old generated marshaler infrastructure based on _Jackson_ streaming (jackson-core), two new integrations available:

 + Simplified _Jackson_ integration
   - Generation of simple `@JsonCreator` factory method and `@JsonProperty` annotations